 We were all four of us sitting around to have one of our family meetings.
 To give a bit of context, holding family meetings is something that we’ve always done as a family and that the kids really enjoy, even when DD was as young as one, she enjoyed the feeling of us all sitting around giving each other our full undivided attention, reflecting back what’s been expressed and validating each person’s experience, feelings and needs.

 Needs before wants.
 The format has generally been to invite each person to first share their needs (for the day or in relation to the issue being discussed), then their wants and then we all work out a plan that everyone is happy to agree on that’s going to meet as many of the wants and needs as possible.

-The other day we just said let's have a meeting without giving it a structure (which is also really normal for us) and each person was taking their turn to share.
-Then DD (11) said "oh hang on, have we moved on to our wants already, have all the needs been covered already?" then turning to her big brother to ask him if he has any more needs that he'd like to share.
+The other day we just said let’s have a meeting without giving it a structure (which is also really normal for us) and each person was taking their turn to share.
+Then DD (then 11) said “oh hang on, have we moved on to our wants already, have all the needs been covered already?” then turning to her big brother to ask him if he has any more needs that he’d like to share.

 Thinking about what a journey it’s been for me as an adult to develop clarity around the difference between wants and needs in myself and others, it’s such a good feeling that the kids have it so clear and so embodied, all part of their “normal”.

 Premium members – have you watched Genevieve’s video as part of the Peaceful Parenting Step by Step eCourse explaining what Family Meetings can look like and how your family can benefit from them.